Matancoo/Advanced-Machine-Learining/lesson-4.md

-** QUESTIONS:
+** QUESTIONS:**

-What are the major limitations of auto-regressive models?
+- What are the major limitations of auto-regressive models?

-Can you explain the concept of "Low-Rank Manifold Assumption" and how it relates to high-dimensional data?
+- Can you explain the concept of "Low-Rank Manifold Assumption" and how it relates to high-dimensional data?

-What are the three characteristics we want our function p(x) to possess in the context of a set of training data?
+- What are the three characteristics we want our function p(x) to possess in the context of a set of training data?

-Explain the role of the latent variable z in the representation of data.
+- Explain the role of the latent variable z in the representation of data.

-How does a generator function G transform a latent variable z into a distribution over images x?
+- How does a generator function G transform a latent variable z into a distribution over images x?

-What are the two main challenges in modeling the distribution of x under our model?
+- What are the two main challenges in modeling the distribution of x under our model?

-What are the problems we might encounter when trying to implement importance sampling and Monte Carlo estimation?
+- What are the problems we might encounter when trying to implement importance sampling and Monte Carlo estimation?

-Why might it be beneficial to propose another probability distribution Q(x) for the sampling process?
+- Why might it be beneficial to propose another probability distribution Q(x) for the sampling process?

-Why is the posterior typically considered the best proposal distribution?
+- Why is the posterior typically considered the best proposal distribution?

-Why is it practically infeasible to compute the posterior?
+- Why is it practically infeasible to compute the posterior?

-Explain the process of variational approximation in practice.
+- Explain the process of variational approximation in practice.
 Why do we typically choose a Gaussian?

-How do we estimate the likelihood of an entire dataset?
+- How do we estimate the likelihood of an entire dataset?

-What is the goal of maximum-likelihood (ML) estimation of G?
+- What is the goal of maximum-likelihood (ML) estimation of G?

-Can you elaborate on the re-parameterization trick and the concept of amortized inference?
+- Can you elaborate on the re-parameterization trick and the concept of amortized inference?

-What are the typical choices made to simplify VAE optimization in practice?
+- What are the typical choices made to simplify VAE optimization in practice?

-Why do we need to estimate data likelihood to find the best generator G?
+- Why do we need to estimate data likelihood to find the best generator G?-

-How can we use VAE for point estimation?
+- How can we use VAE for point estimation?

-What is the key difference between a Conditional VAE (cVAE) and a standard VAE?
+- What is the key difference between a Conditional VAE (cVAE) and a standard VAE?

-In summary, what are the main advantages of variational inference and the use of VAEs?
+- In summary, what are the main advantages of variational inference and the use of VAEs?

 **Week 4: Variational Models: Limitations of Auto-Regressive (AR) Models**